Embedded database: Advantage Database Server

-Sybase's Advantage Database Server (ADS) is an embedded database management system.
-It provides both Indexed Sequential Access Method (ISAM) and relational data access and is compatible with multiple platforms including Windows, Linux, and Netware.
-It is available as a royalty-free local file-server database or a full client-server version.
-ADS is highly scalable, with no administration, and has support for a variety of IDEs including .NET Framework (.NET), Object Pascal (Delphi), Visual FoxPro (FoxPro), PHP, Visual Basic (VB), Visual Objects (VO), Vulcan, Clipper, Perl, Java, xHarbour, etc.
+Advantage Database Server (ADS) is an embedded database management system developed by Sybase.
+It provides both Indexed Sequential Access Method (ISAM) and relational data access and is compatible with multiple platforms, including Windows, Linux, and Netware.
+It is available as a royalty-free local file-server database or as a full client-server system.
+ADS is highly scalable, with no administration, and supports a variety of integrated development environments (IDEs), such as .NET Framework (.NET), Object Pascal (Delphi), Visual FoxPro (FoxPro), as well as supported programming languages, like PHP, Visual Basic (VB), Visual Objects (VO), Vulcan, Clipper, Perl, Java, and xHarbour.

 Apache Derby

-Derby is an embeddable SQL engine written entirely in Java.
-Fully transactional and multi-user, Derby is a mature engine and freely available under the Apache license and is actively maintained.
-Derby project page.
+Apache Derby is an embeddable SQL database engine written entirely in Java.
+It is fully transactional and supports multi-user access, and is available under the Apache license.
+Derby is actively maintained.
 It is also distributed as part of Oracle's Java SE Development Kit (JDK) under the name of Java DB.

 Empress Embedded Database

-Empress Software, Inc., developer of the Empress Embedded Database, is a privately held company founded in 1979.
-Empress Embedded Database is a full-function, relational database that has been embedded into applications by organizations small to large, with deployment environments including medical systems, network routers, nuclear power plant monitors, satellite management systems, and other embedded system applications that require reliability and power.
-Empress is an ACID compliant, SQL database engine with C, C++, Java, JDBC, ODBC, SQL, ADO.NET and kernel level APIs.
-Applications developed using these APIs may be run in standalone and/or server modes.
-Empress Embedded Database runs on Linux, Unix, Microsoft Windows and real-time operating systems.
+Empress Embedded Database was developed by Empress Software, Inc., a privately held company founded in 1979.
+It is a relational database management system that has been embedded in a range of applications, including medical systems, network routers, nuclear power plant monitors, and satellite management systems.
+Empress is an ACID-compliant, SQL database engine with APIs for C, C++, Java, JDBC, ODBC, SQL, ADO.NET, and kernel-level APIs.
+Applications developed using these APIs can be run in standalone or client-server modes.
+Empress Embedded Database runs on Linux, Unix, Microsoft Windows, and real-time operating systems.

 Extensible Storage Engine

-ESE is an ISAM data storage technology from Microsoft, a core of Microsoft Exchange Server and Active Directory.
-Its purpose is to allow applications to store and retrieve data via indexed and sequential access.
-Windows Mail and Desktop Search in the Windows Vista operating system also make use of ESE to store indexes and property information respectively.
+Extensible Storage Engine (ESE) is an ISAM data storage technology developed by Microsoft.
+It serves as a core component of Microsoft Exchange Server and Active Directory, allowing applications to store and retrieve data using indexed and sequential access.
+ESE is also used by Windows Mail and Desktop Search in Windows Vista to store indexes and property information, respectively.

 eXtremeDB

-McObject LLC launched eXtremeDB as the first in-memory embedded database designed from scratch for real-time embedded systems.
-The initial product was soon joined by eXtremeDB High Availability (HA) for fault tolerant applications.
-The product family now includes 64-bit and transaction logging editions, and the hybrid eXtremeDB Fusion, which combines in-memory and on-disk data storage.
-In 2008, McObject introduced eXtremeDB Kernel Mode, the first embedded DBMS designed to run in an operating system kernel.
-Today, eXtremeDB is used in millions of real-time and embedded systems worldwide.
-McObject also offers Perst, an open source, object-oriented embedded database for Java, Java ME, .NET, .NET Compact Framework and Silverlight.
+eXtremeDB, launched by McObject LLC as an in-memory embedded database, was designed specifically for real-time embedded systems.
+The initial product was later joined by eXtremeDB High Availability (HA) for fault-tolerant applications.
+The eXtremeDB family now includes 64-bit and transaction logging editions, as well as the hybrid eXtremeDB Fusion, which combines in-memory and on-disk data storage.
+In 2008, McObject introduced eXtremeDB Kernel Mode, an embedded DBMS designed to run in an operating system kernel.

+eXtremeDB is used in real-time and embedded systems worldwide.
+McObject also offers Perst, an open source, object-oriented embedded database for Java, Java ME, .NET, .NET Compact Framework, and Silverlight.